JadingTsunami/vuld/README.md

 Run `DEHPICK.EXE` in a folder containing your game files and a set of DeHackEd patches, and DEHPICK will let you choose which one to apply.

+You can also optionally supply a folder as a command-line argument and DEHPICK will look for DeHackEd patches there, as well as store the patched executable in that folder.

-**WARNING**: If you have a DOOMHACK.EXE, patches will be applied *on top of that* executable.
-If this is not the behavior you want, delete DOOMHACK.EXE before running DEHPICK.
-DEHPICK will not delete DOOMHACK.EXE for you.
+**WARNING**: If you have a DOOMHACK.EXE, patches can be applied *on top of that* executable.
+This will allow you to apply multiple patches by running DEHPICK more than once.
+Alternatively, DEHPICK will give you the option to start over.
+The "start over" option will **delete your DOOMHACK.EXE** and start with a clean game executable.

 # Acknowledgements and Credits